sanjaysuresh15/Fast_Food/README.md

 <img src="Resources/Images/barchart.PNG" width="500">

+##### Observations:

-Observations: Based on the findings, we noticed that although Ohio ranked 6th in population, it appears to have the third highest per capita fast food restaurant count.
-On the contrary, New York has the fourrh largest population but has a much smaller restaurant count among the top ten states.
-We think it's beacause New Yorkers tend to go to the slow food restaurants/boutiques as opposed to settling for fast food restaurants.
+Based on the findings, we noticed that although Ohio ranked 6th in population, it appears to have the third highest per capita fast food restaurant count.
+On the contrary, New York has the fourth largest population but has a much smaller restaurant count among the top ten states.
+We think it's because New Yorkers tend to go to the slow food restaurants/boutiques as opposed to settling for fast food restaurants.

 ### Load: